jericho909/hotel_management/README.md

 ## Project Overview

-This project aims to create a Tourism Agency Management System for as a project for Patika+ Full Stack Web Developer Bootcamp.
+This project aims to create a Tourism Agency Management System as a project for Patika+ Full Stack Web Developer Bootcamp.
 The system is designed to facilitate daily operations, enhance efficiency in managing hotel partnerships, and optimize customer reservation processes.

 ## Features